 What do you do to recharge?

 My husband is really great.
 He does give me some time to myself.
 I do like to garden in the summer.
 I like to cook and bake.
 I like to do some freezer cooking.
 It makes my life a little easier.
 Sunday is my cooking day and everyone in my family knows it so they know to stay out of my way.
-For my downtime I spend most of it with my kids.
+For my downtime, I spend most of it with my kids.
 I feel like they share their mommy for 50 hours a week.
 That little time that I get to be with them is treasured time.

 What is your inspiration?

-My inspiration are the kids.
-Being with them everyday makes me want to do more for them.
+My inspiration is the kids.
+Being with them every day makes me want to do more for them.
 I always aspire to be a fantastic provider and to do more for parents.
 I want to offer the best care possible.
 I want people to be lined out the door because I want to be able to provide that kind of care but in a home environment.
 I don’t ever want kids to walk in a have it feel like daycare.
 I want them to be comfortable and to be in a loving home.
 My husband also inspires me.
 He has always been supportive of our business and he helps me on the way.

 What is the most important thing you want our readers to know?

-My goal is provide quality childcare in a loving home environment.
+My goal is to provide quality childcare in a loving home environment.
 I understand that people might choose a childcare center for security reasons or what have you.
 I think a lot of home daycare’s get overlooked because they feel like at a home daycare their kid will sit in front of a TV all day eating Cheetos and they are not.
 They are getting stimulated they are having the experiences they should be having at an early childhood age.
 We do a play curriculum, but every play experience is a learning experience.
 Everything is based on your child’s needs and where their developmental level is.
-Parents also need to know that when their child is being watched by a licensed in home childcare provider they are being modified by the state, they are checked, they have rules and regulations just like a center would.
+Parents also need to know that when their child is being watched by a licensed in-home childcare provider they are being modified by the state, they are checked, they have rules and regulations just like a center would.